bausano/erlang-skelet/README.md

 `chmod +x build.sh run.sh test.sh`

 3. Run `./run.sh` in your terminal.
-Files are going to be compiled in `bin` directory.
+Files are going to be compiled in `ebin` directory.

 ## Commands

 ### Build
 `./build.sh`

-Compiles all files in all subdirectories of `/src` into `/bin`.
+Compiles all files in all subdirectories of `/src` into `/ebin`.
 Output directory can't be changed.
 However you can specify input directory.

 `./build.sh directory`